PixelVLA: Advancing Pixel-level Understanding in Vision-Language-Action Model: Experiments

 \subsection{Zero-shot Object Manipulation Comparisons}

 This subsection evaluates the zero-shot manipulation performance of our model against baseline VLAs across multiple task categories and robot platforms.
-As shown in Tab.~\ref{tab: google}, in the Google Robot setup, PixelVLA achieves a notable average Visual Matching (VM) score of 61.4 and Variant Aggregation (VA) score of 50.1, substantially exceeding the OpenVLA baseline by margins of 28.7 and 10.1 in VM and VA, respectively.
+As shown in Tab.~\ref{tab: google}, on the Google Robot setup PixelVLA achieves an average VM score of 61.4 and VA score of 50.1, surpassing OpenVLA by 28.7/10.1 and OpenVLA-SFT by 29.8/11.5 in VM/VA, respectively.
 These results indicate a strong capability in both pixel-level understanding and adaptation to textual and visual prompts in out-of-domain adaptation.
 Notably, as shown in Fig.~\ref{fig: experiments}, PixelVLA outperforms TraceVLA and OpenVLA across various environmental variations, highlighting the effectiveness of the proposed visuomotor instruction tuning procedure in addressing out-of-domain generalization.

 Similar trends are observed on the WidowX robot setup in Tab~\ref{tab: window}, where PixelVLA-$\pi_0$ achieves an average grasp score of 55.1 and success score of 16.7, outperforming the baseline $\pi_0$ by 2.0 and 6.7, respectively, and surpassing RoboVLM by 35.3 and 18.2.
 The results strongly affirm that PixelVLA’s architectural innovations including its multiscale pixel-aware encoder and integration of visual prompts, significantly enhance its zero-shot perceptual and operational capabilities.
 Furthermore, the significant improvements of PixelVLA and PixelVLA-$\pi_0$ over the baselines OpenVLA and $\pi_0$ demonstrate that incorporating the finer-grained pixel-level spatial comprehension into existing VLAs enables more effective adaptation to unseen objects.